boulencf/pdsnd_github/README.md

 Explore US Bikeshare data

 ### Description
+In this project, we make use of Python to explore data related to bike share systems for three major cities in the United States
-Python application that imports US bike share data and answer interesting questions about it by computing descriptive statistics.
+Python application imports US bike share data and answer interesting questions about it by computing descriptive statistics.
 The script takes in raw input to create an interactive experience in the terminal to present these statistics.
 NumPy and Pandas libraries have been used to complete different parts of the project.

 ### Files used